 The following web sites provide a variety of information about financial aid:

-Not necessarily - your financial eligibility may be different due to: changes in family size or income, missing the recommended submission date, not meeting the required criteria for renewal of your scholarship(s), or other circumstances.
+Not necessarily.
+Your financial aid eligibility may be different due to: changes in family size or income, missing the recommended FAFSA submission date, not meeting the required criteria for renewal of your scholarship(s), or other circumstances.